getify/You-Dont-Know-JS/types & grammar/ch2.md

 # You Don't Know JS: Types & Grammar
 # Chapter 2: Values

-In this chapter, we'll cover working with JS values.
+In this chapter, we'll cover working with JavaScript values.

 ## Numbers